percona/percona-server-mongodb-operator/source/openshift.rst

       It is crucial to specify the right branch with ``-b`` option while cloning the code on this step.
 Please be careful.

-1. The Custom Resource Definition for PSMDB should be created from the ``deploy/crd.yaml`` file.
+1. The Custom Resource Definition for Percona Server for MongoDB should be created from the ``deploy/crd.yaml`` file.
 The Custom Resource Definition extends the standard set of resources which Kubernetes “knows” about with the new items, in our case these items are the core of the operator.

    This step should be done only once; it does not need to be repeated with other deployments.